Home-improvement loans: renovations can increase your home’s value

 (If you’re trying to work on a home improvement project with $1,000—you may want to research the most affordable DIY options.)

-If you need help funding a larger home-improvement project, a Home-Improvement Loan may be a great option.
+If you need help funding a larger home-improvement project, a personal loan may be a great option.

 Even if your credit score is lower than you would like it to be, you do have personal loan options.
 LendingPoint is dedicated to serving the NearPrime consumer with credit scores in the 600s.
 A personal loan can even help improve your credit score.
-By taking out one of our “Happy Home Loans,” you can make affordable monthly payments and build your credit story.
+You can make affordable monthly payments and build your credit story.
 As you continue to make your payments on-time, you build your credibility and your credit history.

 We offer decisions in minutes and offers as soon as the next business day to help make your home-improvement dreams a reality.
 There is no time like the present to start your home-improvement project.